webhooksite/docs/docs/index.md

 }
 ```

-## How can I test an IPv6-only request?

-If you access Webhook.site with the hostname [https://ipv6.webhook.site](https://ipv6.webhook.site), your URL will only work with IPv6.

-To use it with a URL, simply replace the `webhook.site` hostname with `ipv6.webhook.site`.

 ## I'm getting a 404 Not Found, what's wrong? / When does Webhook.site URLs expire?

 Using the free version of Webhook.site, URLs automatically expire in 7 days.
 After that, the URL is no longer available and data is deleted.